 A unique solution

-Lipi was selected as a participant in 2015 and received training on modern techniques of harvesting rice and fish along with other interventions of the programme.
+Lipi was selected as a participant in 2015 and received training on modern techniques of harvesting rice and raising fish along with other interventions of the programme.

 In a country where 450,000 children suffer from potentially deadly severe acute malnutrition, improving the income and diversifying the assets of people living in poverty can go a long way in ensuring the access to and consumption of nutritious food.